Evaluations of performance assessments

 • the students' exam preparation, and learning success (questions 4.1-4.2).

-The perceived "fairness" of an exam or grade is outside the scope of this evaluation.
+The "fairness" of an exam or grade are outside the scope of this evaluation.

 METHOD

-Evaluations of performance assessments by means of the standard questionnaire are conducted online (individual links, TAN) only.
+Evaluations of performance assessments by means of the standard questionnaire are conducted online using the individual TAN-links sent directly to the students' emails.

 LANGUAGES